thomas-lehmann-private/Invoke-Tasks/README.md

 Invoke-Tasks ::  ... took 0,0088361 seconds!
 ```

+Invoke-Task does look for a **tasks.ps1** in current working directory.
 You also can use `Invoke-Tasks -TaskFile demo.ps1` for specifying another path
 and filename.